Drone Safety Tips.

 In previous posts I briefly touched on Drone Safety and Drone licenses.
 This post will have a bit more depth to those two subjects.
 Most of the rules and regulations regarding the operation of any Unmanned Aerial Vehicle, including hobby drones, are governed by that countries Aviation Safety Department and are much the same worldwide.

 First off you must determine what type of flier you will be.
 By that I mean for example: are you flying for fun or as a hobby?.
 Will you be flying to take pictures and/or videos for your own use?
 Will you be flying just in your own back yard?
 Does your aircraft weigh less than 250gms?
-If the answer to ALL those questions is yes, then you are probably outside the drone license requirements.
-If you will be using the Drone for any monetary or commercial gain, even if it is less than 250gms weight, then it has to be licensed by the aviation authority of your country, and the registration or license number be fixed onto the aircraft.
+If the answer to ALL those questions is yes, then you are probably outside the Drone licence requirements.
+If you will be using the Drone for any monetary or commercial gain, even if it is less than 250gms weight, then it has to be licenced by the aviation authority of your country, and the registration or licence number be fixed onto the aircraft.

 Some Rules For Flying The Drone.